7e7z/Goblin-Dungeons-Save-Editor/README.md

 A simple Python CLI tool to view and edit save files for **Goblin Dungeons** (by Loolust).
 Decrypts, modifies, and re-encrypts `ProgressData.save` using the game's internal AES-CBC keys.

-> ⚠️ **Use at your own risk.** Always back up your save files before editing.
-Modifying game saves may violate terms of service or cause corruption.
+> **Use at your own risk.** Always back up your save files before editing.

 ---

-## ✨ Features
+## Features

-- 🔓 Decrypts `ProgressData.save` using extracted game keys
+- Decrypts `ProgressData.save` using extracted game keys
-- ✏️ Edit resources, equipment levels, spells, and map progress via numbered menu
+- Edit resources, equipment levels, spells, and map progress via numbered menu
-- 💾 Auto-backups original save to `.bak` before writing changes
+- Auto-backups original save to `.bak` before writing changes
-- 🔐 Re-encrypts and saves in original format
+- Re-encrypts and saves in original format
-- 🧩 Unknown keys in save file are still displayed for advanced editing
+- Unknown keys in save file are still displayed for advanced editing

 ---

-## 📦 Requirements
+## Requirements

 - Python **3.10+**
 - `pycryptodome` library